Scrap: Processing

 Thieves sometimes sell stolen items to scrapyards.
 Copper pipes and wiring, bronze monuments and aluminium siding have all been targets of metal theft, with the number of thefts increasing as prices rise.
 Manhole covers have also been stolen.
 In the 1970s, the term "newsjacking" was coined to describe the theft of newspapers for sale to scrap dealers.

+The UK Scrap Metal Dealers Act 2013 further regulated the sale/purchase of scrap metal by obligating metal dealers ensure vendors provide proof of I-D for traceability purposes, usually though not exclusively vehicle driver's registration details.
+Payment in cash also ceased.